solesoul-lq/learngit/readme.txt

-Git is a distribute verson contral system.
+Git is a distribute verson control system.
-Git is a software.
+Git is a free software by GPL.